 Aggressive stares may also signal a dog is afraid or worried.
 If your dog repeatedly stares at you aggressively, this could indicate a behavior problem.
 Consider seeking help from a dog trainer or an animal behaviorist.

 You’ll often catch your dog staring at you when they want something, hoping you take the hint.

 Dogs may stare at you by the door when they want to play outside.
 This is their way to ask you to open the door.
 You may also see a dog staring at you when their toy gets stuck between furniture, waiting for you to help them get it out.

 In this case, staring is their way of “asking” for help or for something they want and they need your attention to get it.
 Dog owners often unintentionally teach their pets that staring will get them what they want.

-Asking for Food
+A Dog Stare When Asking for Food

 Dogs may also use staring to manipulate their owners.
 One example is when they beg at the dinner table.
 Most dogs know if they stare long enough, their owner will give them some scraps from their meal.
 Many dog owners don’t realize that they’ve trained them to beg at the dinner table by occasionally sharing their food with their dogs, effectively providing positive reinforcement for their begging.

 If you ignore your dog’s gaze, they will most likely move onto another activity.
 However, many owners find themselves feeling guilty or uncomfortable when their dogs stare at them while they’re eating.
 Thus, they often share a bit of food with the dog.
 Once you start sharing your food with your dog, it’s a difficult habit to break.